Cave World: Critical reception

 Ian Winwood, writing for Kerrang! gave Cave World four out of five stars, saying "Cave World is an album brimming not just with colour and life, but also with a sense of striking unease that is pitched somewhere between the deeply sexual and the profoundly sinister."
 Winwood gave specific praise to the tracks "Ain't No Thief", "Return to Monke", and "Creepy Crawlers".
 Laveia Thomas, of Clash praised the instrumentation on Cave World, particularly the use of the saxophone throughout the album.
 Thomas said that Cave World "paints rock'n'roll through a rose-tinted glass – distorted, warped and just completely fascinating".
 Thomas would go further to say that the band "have built their acclaim on the prefix that they're doing things differently, having built an army of fans from their projects, Viagra Boys weave in hints of electronica, intense bursts of sax, and angsty spoken-word vocals across this soaring new album".

 P.J.
 McCormick, writing for Pitchfork offered a more mixed review of the album, giving it a 6.2 out of 10.
-Comparing their work to fellow Swedish band, The Hives, McCormick praised the production of the album saying that the album "production is cleaner than Viagra Boys’ first two albums, bringing their ever-present drive to the fore.
-The interplay of the rhythm section, vocal layering, and the occasional sax tear elides some of the weaker lyrics, and the album’s bass-forward gloss recalls Danger Mouse's back catalog of rock-oriented production work (Parquet Courts’ Wide Awake, The Black Keys' El Camino, Portugal.
+Comparing their work to fellow Swedish band, The Hives, McCormick praised the production of the album saying that the album "production is cleaner than Viagra Boys' first two albums, bringing their ever-present drive to the fore.
+The interplay of the rhythm section, vocal layering, and the occasional sax tear elides some of the weaker lyrics, and the album's bass-forward gloss recalls Danger Mouse's back catalog of rock-oriented production work (Parquet Courts' Wide Awake, The Black Keys' El Camino, Portugal.
 The Man's Woodstock).
-However, McCormick was critical of the album's critique of the alt-right, particularly saying "try as they might to curry offense by embodying the mindset of the alt-right internet troll, Cave World’s weaker moments recall a late-night television monologue: toothless, expendable, and not particularly interested in convincing the uninitiated."
+However, McCormick was critical of the album's critique of the alt-right, particularly saying "try as they might to curry offense by embodying the mindset of the alt-right internet troll, Cave World's weaker moments recall a late-night television monologue: toothless, expendable, and not particularly interested in convincing the uninitiated."

+The album was mentioned in 'End of Year' lists for several publications, including Dazed and Glide.